 …This is the tribute of the people of Sethroë to Seth-Peribsen…

-It’s almost hard to believe— there are still voices here; people calling out of the dark, begging to be heard.
+It’s hard to believe— but there are still voices here; people calling out of the dark, begging to be heard.
 But they’re getting sparser.
 One by one, they fade and vanish behind us as we keep descending.
 Now we catch just the quickest echoes — then they’re gone.
 A name here.
 A place there.
 Just glimpses.

 Suddenly, bright light and color and life!
 Great masses of people pushing and shouting and calling out things for trade — “Cattle!
 Beer!
 Day labor for cheap!”
 What have we stumbled on down here, a thousand years before our tragic king and queen of Ur?